preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 The property sets are set up using the Tenant settings.
 See this page for more information: :doc:`Property sets </admin-settings/tenant-settings/properties/property-sets/index>`

-In Omnia 6.10 and later, you can set default values for most properties in a set, valid for this template.
+You can set default values for most properties in a set, valid for this template.
 An example:

 .. image:: teamwork-65-edit-properties-default.png

-For some properties, it mayt also be possible to enter help text.
+For some properties, it may also be possible to enter help text.

 Features
 *************